alikaganuyanikk/Using-Computer-Vision-Techniques-with-OpenCV-for-Lane-Detection-in-Autonomous-Vehicles/README.md

 **Grayscale Conversion**

 The purpose of edge detection is to identify the boundaries of objects within images.
 Essentially, I will use edge detection to find areas of sharpness in an image.

+### Why Convert an Image to Grayscale?

+Images are composed of pixels.
+A three-channel color image contains red, green, and blue channels.
+In a grayscale image, each pixel has only one channel and only one intensity value.
+The absence of color information means less data usage and simpler processing procedures.